humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-05-25-cross-domain-ajax-with-cross-origin-resource-sharing.md

     Access-Control-Allow-Headers: NCZ
     Access-Control-Max-Age: 1728000

-Once a preflight request has been made, the result is cached for the period of time specified in the response; you&#8217;ll only incur the cost of an extra HTTP request the first time a request of this type is made.
+Once a preflight request has been made, the result is cached for the period of time specified in the response; you'll only incur the cost of an extra HTTP request the first time a request of this type is made.

 Firefox 3.5+, Safari 4+, and Chrome all support preflighted requests; Internet Explorer 8 does not.